Radioactive-Waste Disposal: NORM Disposal

 Even though uranium and thorium occur naturally, by statute and rule they are defined as source material.
 NORM waste is also defined by statue and rule to exclude source material or byproduct material.
 Source material is any combination of uranium or thorium and ores that contain greater than 0.05 weight percent of uranium, thorium, or any combination thereof.
 The waste or tailings produced by the extraction or concentration of uranium or thorium from ore, for isolating the uranium or thorium, is byproduct material.
 If radium has been concentrated in a material for commerce, medicine, or research, then it is also a byproduct material.
 Different rules govern the use and disposal of source and byproduct material.
 See Source Material Recovery and Byproduct Material Disposal for more details.

 NORM waste also excludes material that is exempted under the rules of the TCEQ or the Texas Department of State Health Services (Health and Safety Code 401.106 ).
 NORM waste that is exempt is treated as though it is not radioactive.
 NORM waste in which the radionuclide content has not been concentrated is exempt in the majority of cases.
 For more information on the exemption of NORM waste, see TCEQ publication RG-486.
+Please contact the Radioactive Materials Division for an electronic copy of this guide.

 Why Should We Care about NORM Wastes?